sal, dunia! – Hello, world!

 – I am better (more good) than you.

-– No, you are as good as me.
+– No, I am as good as you.

 – He or she talks faster (more fast) than you.